Why The Process Of Growing New Brain Cells Is So Damn Important

 Where Science Gets Complicated

 As someone with a deep interest in optimizing cognitive health and brain function, I am often faced with contradicting evidence when going through scientific papers.
-Especially in times of pseudoscience and self-claimed experts, it gets more and more difficult to differentiate between all the superficial and easily misinterpreted data existing out there.
+Especially in times of pseudoscience and self-claimed experts, it gets more and more difficult to differentiate between all the superficial and easily misinterpreted data out there.

-In addition to that, around 5–6mg of caffeine per kg of bodyweight in general seem to be the peak for enhancing exercise performance which actually makes for a hefty dose in and of itself.
+In addition to that, around 5–6mg of caffeine per kg of bodyweight in general seem to be the peak for enhancing exercise performance which makes for a hefty dose in and of itself.
 It definitely has its place for performance athletes, but might not be necessary for the average joe.

 Coffee also plays a role in regulating Nrf2, a pathway in the body being proven to amplify the production of antioxidants and reduce inflammation.
 Don’t even let me start raving about how good it tastes.
-These were all legit reasons why I loved me some coffee.

-Higher caffeine intake may increase focus and concentration in the short-term, but it definitely influences our brain function in the long-term by decreasing neurogenesis in the brain.
+Higher caffeine intake may increase focus and concentration in the short-term, but it definitely influences our brain’s function in the long-term by decreasing neurogenesis in the brain.
 I’ll talk about it in more detail later on.

 The consensus is that every human has different goals, therefore, the optimal diet and lifestyle is the one that works for you.

 Don’t get me wrong, in no way I’m saying people should or should not drink it – it depends on so much more and, in the end, is completely up to your own preferences.